dangtuanhuy/assembla-to-jira-migration/README.md

 jira-links-external-updated.csv => only those external links actually updated
 ```

 Check the output file `jira-links-external-all.csv` for the external links that resulted in errors, e.g. result `NOK`.
-The `message` field will give you the errow that the server returned, so that you can hopefully fix thi manually.
+The `message` field will give you the error that the server returned, so that you can hopefully fix this manually.

 ### Move stories to epics